opencog/docker/opencog/README.md

 3. Pull opencog images from dockerhub by running `./docker-build.sh -a` These images are automatically rebuilt fairly regularly, and should provide reasonably fresh, working code.
+The pull should take no more than a few minutes.
+The image sizes range from 1.13GB for the `opencog/opencog-deps` image to 1.42GB for the `opencog/learn` image.

 4. If the absolute latest is needed, then the docker images can be built locally on your machine.
 The build takes from 20 minutes to an hour,